gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 - If executable is in cache directory (.tsh/bin/tsh), then execute command as usual
 - Else try to execute tsh from cache if exists

-An alternative method could be use to a flag like `--no-cache` to determine if a cached version should be executed.
-The flow might look something like:
-- If `--no-cache=true`, execute as usual
-- If `--no-cache=false`, try to execute tsh from cache with `--no-cache=true`
-- If tsh does not exist in cache, execute as usual

 Another option could be to have users update their `PATH` env with `export PATH=$HOME/.tsh/bin:$PATH`.
 Adding the tsh bin directory to the `PATH` environment in the user's `.profile` can be handled by tsh.
 Users would then execute the cached binary directly.
 This seems like a simpler approach than the above methods.
 The problem is that the cached binary would not support TouchID for macOS users.

 I believe macOS software needs to be notarized as a requirement for TouchID.
 For this reason Teleport provides a separate signed tsh download at `https://cdn.teleport.dev/tsh-13.3.4.pkg`.
 We could change the download method for macOS users, but this might not be very straight forward to implement.
+The macOS `installer` would also require sudo/admin privileges to install the package.
+It sounds like this issue is being worked on currently, and we won't be shipping unsigned binaries after this quarter.

+## Inspiration

+Terraform uses a separate version manager tool called `tfenv` to install and switch between different versions of `terraform`.
+How it works is first you install a version using `tfenv install 1.3.9`.
+This will download the tarball and install terraform in `$HOME/.tfenv/versions/1.3.9/terraform`.
+Then you can select which version to use with `tfenv use 1.3.9`.
+The `1.3.9` binary is then symlinked to `$HOME/.tfenv/bin/terraform`.

+Tailscale supports the `tailscale update` command on Windows and some Linux distros.
+The imlpementation looks like it checks the OS/distro and then uses the system specific package manager to update the tool.
+On macOS they support automatic updates using https://github.com/mas-cli/mas.
+This feature requires `tailscale` to be install via the app store.

 ## UX